Protests in parts of Rajasthan against Centre's Agnipath scheme | Law-Order

 - India

-Job aspirants and RLP activists took out protest rallies in Jodhpur, Sikar, Jaipur, Nagaur, Ajmer, and Jhunjhunu districts.
+Job aspirants and RLP activists took out protest rallies in Jodhpur, Sikar, Jaipur, Nagaur, Ajmer and Jhunjhunu districts and raised slogans against the central government.

+In Jaipur, a large number of youths demonstrated at the district collectorate and raised slogans against the scheme and Prime Minister Narendra Modi.
+RLP national convener and MP Hanuman Beniwal participated in the protest here.

+''The central government will have to bow down and roll back the scheme.
+The jawans on whose strength the prime minister is at the pinnacle of power will give a lesson to the BJP in 2024,'' Beniwal said while addressing the gathering.

-Additional police forces were deployed at these protest centers, a senior police officer said.
+Additional police forces were deployed at these protest centres, a senior police officer said.

 ''No untoward incident has been reported from anywhere where protest is being held.
 The situation is peaceful,'' ADGP (Law and Order) Hawa Singh Ghumaria said.